 The German Shepherd is a very active dog, and it will challenge its owner to move about and be active as well.
 When properly trained, the German Shepherd is an excellent outdoor companion, but there should be an emphasis on adequately trained because Shepherds are guard dogs by nature.

 Your emotional support animal is not a service dog, so it does not require extensive training.
 You do want to invest in basic training that allows your dog to be in public places without incident, though.
 An emotional support animal must not cause harm or disturbance to anyone in public or when traveling.
 Essentially, any reasonably trained dog with an even temper can qualify as an emotional support animal.

 Although not required by law, you should still consider spaying or neutering your emotional support animal to prevent it from exhibiting aggression that comes with heat or being around a female dog in heat.

 As mentioned, due to the unfortunate abuse of emotional support animal benefits, many establishments are starting to doubt the validity of claims regarding emotional support animals.
 You will want some form of proof, such as a doctor’s note or ID from US Service Animals.

 Your doctor’s letter is the official documentation that states that you are a person who was prescribed an emotional support animal and that your dog is not just a pet.

 Registration is easy, follow this link to the US Service Animals website to register your emotional support animal, and pay the fee.
 Within three weeks or less, you will receive your emotional support animal’s registration.

 US Service Animals registration is valid in all 50 states.
 Another benefit is that your emotional support animal will be added to the National Service Animal registry database.
-In the unlikely chance that the airline you board does not recognize the US Service Animals ID, they can check the national registry of service animals to assuage their doubts.
+This way, if anyone has doubts about your ESA legitimacy, they can simply look it up in the database.

 Finally, you may apply for emotional support animal lifetime registration so that you will never have to worry about having to re-register your emotional support animal again.